SeanPesce/Spade-Web-Viewer/README.md

 ## Overview
 A utility for converting [Axel Glade Spade "smart" earwax cleaner](https://www.axelglade.com/collections/e) video streams to MJPEG for general-purpose use.

-**NOTE:** This tool has only been tested with the [Spade Mini](https://www.axelglade.com/collections/e/products/spade-mini), but it should work for any product that uses `libmlcamera-2.5.so` for video streaming in its client implementation.
+**NOTE:** This tool has only been tested with the [Spade Mini](https://www.axelglade.com/collections/e/products/spade-mini), but it should work for any product that uses `libmlcamera-2.5.so` or the Spade mobile app (`com.molink.john.spade` - [Google Play](https://play.google.com/store/apps/details?id=com.molink.john.spade)/[iOS](https://apps.apple.com/us/app/spade-by-axel-glade/id1535193019)) for video streaming in its client implementation.

 ## Usage